mcobery/spring-boot-starter-request-correlation/README.md

   populated with the request id.
 * Feign clients - similarly a request interceptor is being registered for Feign clients
-* Zuul proxy - any configured route will be also 'enriched' with the identifier

 ## Applications